xuhdev/editorconfig-cf/README.md

 When given a file, it first see what type this file is according to its extension.
 After determining the type of the source file, EditorConfig-cf tries to call the corresponding beautifiers it knows.
-If a beautifier is found to be usable, EditorConfig-cf calls the beautifier to check or fix the source code and outputs the fixed code into a file with `.ecfix` extension.
+If a beautifier is found to be usable, EditorConfig-cf calls the beautifier to check or fix the source code and outputs the fixed code into a file with `.ecfmt` extension.

 For example, when dealing with a C source file named `main.c`, EditorConfig-cf tries to call [uncrustify][].
-If uncrustify is available, it will be used to format this C source file, and write the output into `main.c.ecfix`.
+If uncrustify is available, it will be used to format this C source file, and write the output into `main.c.ecfmt`.

 ## Contribution